stemey/baucis/README.md

 Relase versions of baucis can be considered stable.
 (Please report issues on  GitHub if bugs are encountered.)

 The API is subject to change.
-(Using semver to not changes in API.)
+(Baucis uses semver.)

 ![David Rjckaert III - Philemon and Baucis Giving Hospitality to Jupiter and Mercury](http://github.com/wprl/baucis/raw/master/david_rijckaert_iii-philemon_and_baucis.jpg "Hermes is like: 'Hey Baucis, don't kill that goose.
 And thanks for the REST.'")